pallets/click/docs/arguments.rst

     invoke(copy, args=['foo.txt', 'usr/david/foo.txt', 'usr/mitsuko/foo.txt'])

+.. admonition:: Note on Handling Files.
-Note this example is not how you would handle files and files paths, since it passes them in as strings.
+    This is not how you would handle files and files paths, since it passes them in as strings.
 For more see :ref:`handling-files`.

-.. admonition:: Note on Required Arguments

-   It is not recommended, but you may make at least one argument required by setting ``required=True``.
-It is not recommended since we think command line tools should gracefully degrade into becoming noops.
-We think this because command line tools are often invoked with wildcard inputs and they should not error out if the wildcard is empty.

 Argument Escape Sequences
 ---------------------------

-If you want to process arguments that look like options, like a file named ``-foo.txt``, you must pass the ``--`` separator first.
+If you want to process arguments that look like options, like a file named ``-foo.txt`` or ``--foo.txt`` , you must pass the ``--`` separator first.
 After you pass the ``--``, you may only pass arguments.
 This is a common feature for POSIX command line tools.

 Example usage: